 Building 1, is a 53ft wide by 47ft deep brick building, consisting of 6 rooms, with the 3 at the front aligned with the south side of Lime Street and an additional 3 rooms to the back.

-The building appears to have had an second floor, based on the remains of a stairwell and the volume of fallen bricks on the floors.
+The building appears to have had a second floor, based on the remains of a stairwell and the volume of fallen bricks on the floors.
 The upper floor likely served as living quarters.

 Building 2 is a poorly preserved frame building, with fragments of a plaster floor and wood planking for a floor.
 Building 2 faced Lime Street, but its poor condition made it difficult to assess its size or function.

-Two front rooms face Lime Street with two rooms in the back.
-The remains of an exterior kitchen was also found.
-The building appears to have been used as storage for the various activities in the adjacent buildings and for the nearby outdoor market based on various measuring scales and weights and the large number of unused white clay tobacco pipes and corked and monogrammed wine bottles.
+Two front rooms face Lime Street, with two rooms in the back.
+The remains of an exterior kitchen were also found.
+The building appears to have been used as storage for the various activities in the adjacent buildings and for the nearby outdoor market, based on various measuring scales and weights and the large number of unused white clay tobacco pipes and corked and monogrammed wine bottles.

 Another room contained artifacts associated with food preparation, such as cast-iron and brass cooking pots, as well as a large brass strainer and a silver spice grater.
 Remains of a hearth, oven and several measuring weights in the old English wheat system were also found in this area indicating the presence of kitchen with bread production.